 Shapefiles of Natural Heritage Program data can be downloaded from NC OneMap:

 - Go to http://www.nconemap.gov/

 - Click on the "Geospatial Portal" link

 - Search for the name of the shapefile, e.g., enter "Natural Heritage Element Occurrences".
-See below for available data.
+See below for descriptions of available data.